Harden Your Home Network Against Network Intrusions

 The Internet is full of malicious actors looking to take advantage of insecure networks and devices.
 While corporate and government targets may be the biggest targets because of the valuable data they possess, home users still need to be cautious.
 Phishing attacks usually via email is the most common attack for home users.
-Fortunately, those attacks are typically easy to avoid by cautious users that do not blindly click every attachment and web link contained in their emails.
+Fortunately, those attacks are typically easy to avoid by alert users who do not blindly click every attachment and web link contained in their emails.

 However, malicious activity is becoming increasing common in regards to consumer routers and Internet of Things (IoT) devices, which many users have on their home network.
 Software and firmware updates for routers and IoT devices are often neglected by users – either due to lack of awareness and/or the lack of technical ability to apply the updates.

-OPNsense is an open source router software that supports intrusion detection.
+OPNsense is an open source router software that supports intrusion detection via Suricata.
 Once enabled, you may select a group of intrusion detection rules (aka a ruleset) for the types of network traffic you wish to monitor or block.
 The rulesets can be automatically updated periodically so that the rules stay more current.
 Some rulesets are free while others require a subscription.
 For home users, the free rulesets should offer reasonable protection.

 Configuring Intrusion Detection in OPNsense

-To configure intrusion detection in OPNsense, go to Services > Intrusion Detection > Administration > Settings.
+To configure intrusion detection in OPNsense, go to “Services > Intrusion Detection > Administration” page which defaults to the “Settings” tab.
 Click the “Enabled” checkbox to enable intrusion detection.
-It will not actually enable until you click the “Apply” button.
 To allow network traffic to be blocked instead of only generating alerts, click the “IPS mode” checkbox.
-If you are using VLANs, you will need to click the “Promiscuous mode” checkbox.
+If you are using VLANs and you want to monitor your LAN interface, you will need to click the “Promiscuous mode” checkbox.
 This is important in order to capture data on the physical network interface.